Research changelog

 • We learned that drawing a finer distinction about what remains after self-questioning has stopped earning its keep.

-• We learned that the phrase what remains pressure has been carrying at least three different meanings at once: a felt felt pull after letting go, a.
+• We learned that the phrase what remains pressure has been carrying at least three different meanings at once: a felt felt pull after letting go.

 • We learned that the active frontier should be narrowed.